-What if we take on this new day’s challenge, this new reality, and redefine our fitness programs and memberships that have been embedded inside the gym, and make a permanent break from this antiquated paradigm of closely-grouped stationary machines and mirrored walls?
+We are commited to take on this new world challenge, this new, very real, reality, and redefine our fitness programs (our memberships) that have been embedded inside the gym’s coding, and make a break, or in the least, a supplemental fitness design, away from the now broken paradigm of closely-grouped stationary machines and mirrored walls.

-What if we connected with the natural medium that has been laying in the wild overgrown fringes and inner creases of our towns and cities?
-There is untapped, unfettered freedom in these unknown and unused spaces flourishing in the parks and along the railroads and alleyways, and those other forgotten, undeveloped spaces?
-It is literally a bike ride, a scaled wall and vacant lot away, an adventure of your own design and (re)creation.
+We will engage and interact with the natural medium that has been lying in wait in the wild overgrown fringes and inner creases of our towns and cities.
+There is untapped, unfettered freedom in these unknown and unused spaces flourishing in the parks and along the railroads and alleyways, and those other forgotten, undeveloped spaces.
+It is literally a bike ride, a scaled wall and vacant lot away; an adventure of your own (re)creation you will not regret.